 Single origin matcha

 The term "single origin" seems self-evident, but its merits are not.
 The term is regularly seen on coffees, chocolates, spices and wines.
-To understand this designation, it’s helpful to first understand blended tea (the most common kind).
+To understand this designation, it’s helpful to first understand blended tea (the most common kind of tea).

 Contents